Clarksj4/RPGCombatPrototype/README.md

 ___Synopsis:__ Teams of pawns do battle on a grid, each team confined to their own 3x3 formation.
 Pawns act in turn, using abilities to move, deal damage, or apply status effects to pawns on the opposing formation.
 First to eliminate all pawns on the opposing team wins._

 ### Prototype
-This project is a WIP prototype / learning space for me to explore the mechanics of an RPG combat system; consequently, lots of things don't work and parts of it have been reinvented multiple times.
+This project is a WIP prototype / learning space for me to explore the mechanics of an RPG combat system; consequently, parts of it have been reinvented multiple times and lots of things don't work.
+It's not yet in a fun, playable state, but some of the functionality of the action system is beginning to emerge.

 #### Anti-patterns:
 Many aspects of the codebase exist to ease the prototyping process: